Jose Trevino Player Props: Yankees vs. Rays

 Jose Trevino At The Plate

-- Trevino is batting .246 with two doubles, three home runs and three walks.
+- Trevino is hitting .235 with two doubles, three home runs and four walks.

-- He has gone deep in three games this season (15.0%), leaving the park in 4.4% of his trips to the plate.
+- He has gone deep in 14.3% of his games this season, and 4.2% of his chances at the plate.

-- He has scored in six games this year (30.0%), but has had no multi-run games.
+- He has scored in six of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.